About Me

 Accomplishments

-• Served as driving force leading Business.com to create a more modern, usable website and use multiple platforms to reach a greater audience.
+• Served as driving force leading Business.com to create a more modern, usable website.

-• Played a key role creating site’s user experience, which reflected company’s change from an arbitrage-based business to a content-centric lead-generation model.
+• Played a key role creating site’s user experience.

 • Converted legacy Business.com website from using the Blueprint CSS framework to a custom, php-driven solution.
 The increased organization and customization options of the new system helped both backend and frontend developers be more efficient, reduced the number of support files needed, and helped reduce production server overload.
 All leading to a better user experience.

-• Devised and implemented solution that accelerated load time for web pages as well as a menu system that appeared on every page.
+• Devised and implemented solution that accelerated load time for web pages.

 And more...